Grocery stores, drug stores, apparel retailers and big-box stores often work with suppliers to create their own brands.

 Numerous reasons lead retailers to create a private-label sales strategy.
 Affordability is typically among the most important.

-Campers Inn's Daniel Knight began his career with Camping World, where he led a dealership location to record-breaking sales.
+Campers Inn's Daniel Knight began his career at a separate RV dealer, where he led a dealership location to record-breaking sales.
 He brought a private-label sales background to Campers Inn eight years ago.
 The dealer chain's private-label strategy was already underway when he joined.
 Campers Inn worked with Gulf Stream Coach and Cruiser RV to create the Friendship and Embrace brands.

 The company’s strategy evolved from a private-label, higher-margin, limited models sales concept under Knight's leadership.